 We will file claims with a secondary insurance carrier if insurance information has been provided to our office.
-After secondary insurance responds, the patient will be asked to pay any balance with 30 days.
+After secondary insurance responds, the patient will be asked to pay any balance within 30 days.
 Itemized statements will be furnished upon request.

 If the patient has health insurance coverage through an HMO in which our doctors participate, it is the patient’s responsibility to obtain any necessary referral prior to the office visit.
 Patients may be asked to reschedule an appointment if a valid referral is not provided.
 Your co-pay will be collected at the time of service.

 If a patient sustains an injury at work, an injury report must be filed with the employer.
 At the initial visit, the patient will be asked to provide both worker’s compensation and regular health insurance information (with valid referral, if applicable) in the event the claim is denied.
 Claims will be filed directly with the Worker’s Compensation carrier if we are provided with this information.
-Otherwise, monthly statements will be sent to the employer.

 Motor Vehicle Accidents & Liability Cases